SeppeWillems13/nyt-connections-definer/README.md

 ## Usage
 - Open the NYT Connections game or any supported page.
-- Click on a word to see its definition, or enable automatic definitions in the extension options.
+- Use the extension icon, keyboard shortcut, or right-click menu to open the addon panel and see definitions for selected words.
-- Adjust settings in the options page as needed.
+- Adjust popover position in the options page as needed.

 ## License
 MIT License